 You cannot use this procedure to back up trophy information.
-Instead, synchronise trophy information with PSNSM to store the trophy data on PSNSM servers.
-While signed in to PSNSM, select (Trophies) to synchronise trophy information.
+Instead, synchronize trophy information with PSNSM to store the trophy data on PSNSM servers.
+While signed in to PSNSM, select (Trophies) to synchronize trophy information.

 - On the computer, check that Content Manager Assistant is installed and started.

 Look for the Content Manager Assistant icon in the notification area of the taskbar to verify that the application is running:

 Look for the Content Manager Assistant icon in the menu bar to verify that the application is running:

 - On your system, select (Content Manager) > [Start].